-The deadline for Late-News Papers is January 20, 2017.
+The deadline for Late-News Papers is January 19, 2018.
 Late-News Papers must follow the format described for regular submissions to the Symposium (see page 1).
 Additionally, authors should include a statement describing why their paper deserves late-news status.
-Only a limited number of late-news papers will be accepted.
+Only a limited number of Late-News Papers will be accepted.
 Authors of accepted presentations must also submit a paper for inclusion in the SID Digest.
-Papers accepted for oral presentation will have 10-minute slots (8 minutes for presentation, 2 minutes for discussion).
+Papers accepted for oral presentation will be assigned 10- or 20-minute slots depending upon available time slots.